kevinkkk0321/Coursera_DeepLearning.AI-TensorFlow-Developer/README.md

 Discover the tools software developers use to build scalable AI-powered algorithms in TensorFlow, a popular open-source machine learning framework.
 Instructed by Laurence Moroney https://www.coursera.org/specializations/tensorflow-in-practice

+Followings are my course notes on my own Medium page

 ## 1. Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning
 1-1 [Week 1](https://medium.com/chiukevin0321/introduction-to-tensorflow-for-artificial-intelligence-machine-learning-and-deep-learning-week-30ffd233a196 "link")